justnonamenoname/lifeticle/readme.txt

 However, there is a technology called cryonics, which involves freezing the body to -196 degrees Celsius in a capsule filled with liquid nitrogen.
 In October 2022, a baby girl was born using an embryo that had been stored in a cryobank for 30 years.
-This allows the body to be preserved "on pause" for hundreds of years.
+After freezing, this allows the organism to be preserved in its original form for hundreds of years.
 If we look back—200 years ago, technology was far less advanced, and 500 years ago, the difference was even greater.
 The same kind of progress will happen 200 years from now—future technologies will be highly advanced, and what about 500 years from now?